Use A 10-Watt Solar Panel To Charge 12 Volt Batteries

 Since the amperage of a 10W is relatively low, any 5A PWM/MPPT solar charge controller will do a good job.
 For reliability, I recommend a high-quality PWM charge controller like the Renogy Wanderer 10A.

-A 4-stage charger like the Renogy Wanderer will take good care of your batteries, compared to some of the smaller 5A solar charge controllers available on the market that have one stage, and can damage the battery over time.
+A 4-stage charger like the Renogy Wanderer will take good care of your batteries, compared to some of the smaller 5A solar charge controllers available on the market that have one stage, and can damage the battery.

 A 10W solar panel produces about 3 amps on a good day.
-If your 12V device uses more than 3 amps in a day, I would recommend going larger than a 10W panel.
+If your 12V device uses over 3 amps in a day, I would recommend going larger than a 10W panel.

 The downside is that it’s a polycrystalline panel, so it is a larger panel to produce the same amount of power as a smaller monocrystalline panel.

 Connecting it to a 12V battery